Little Claus and Big Claus: Plot

 Angry at his neighbour, Big Claus puts him in a sack and carries him away to drown him in a river.
 When passing a church, Big Claus goes inside, leaving the sack with Little Claus near the street.
 An old man with his cattle passes him by.
-Hearing Little Claus whining that he is not meant to die while being so young, the old man comments that he's so old and still can't go to heaven.
+Hearing Little Claus whining that he is not meant to die while being so young, the old man comments that he is so old and still cannot go to heaven.
 Little Claus asks him to take his place in the sack, then he would go to heaven, and promises the old man to take care of his cattle.
 The old man accepts.
 Later, Big Claus comes out of the church and throws the sack with the old man inside into the river.
 When going homewards, he meets Little Claus with the cattle, who claims that he got it from a mermaid at the bottom of the river and that he was promised another herd at the other end.
 However, he claims, he is now walking there on land so he can avoid the river's curves and be faster.
 Big Claus wonders if he could also get cattle from the mermaid, so Little Claus offers to put him in a sack and throw him into the river.
 Big Claus agrees and Little Claus even puts a big stone into the sack to make sure he would reach the bottom.
 After having dropped his neighbour into the river, Little Claus leads his herd homewards, commenting that he fears that Big Claus will not find any cattle.